diamond-org/flask-diamond/docs/developer/managing_schemas_with_flask-migrate.rst

 ^^^^^^^^^^^^^^^^^^

 - delete the database again (rm /tmp/daemon-dev.db)
-- upgrade using migrations (make upgradedb)
-- perform a new migration (make migratedb)
+- perform a new migration (make migrate)
 - verify that it is empty (i.e. all tables are reflected)
 - delete the empty migration file (rm ${MODULE}/migrations/versions/${CHECKSUM}_.py)

 done
 ^^^^

 The migration is ready.
-It can now be applied in the production environment.
+It can now be applied in the production environment by specifying the configuration for the production system.

 First, ensure you are using a configuration file that specifies the target database you will apply the migration to.
 Then, invoke the schema upgrade directly.

 ::